denoland/std/README.md

-# SaaSKit
+# Deno SaaSKit

-[SaaSKit](https://deno.com/saaskit) is an open sourced, highly performant template for building your SaaS quickly and easily.
-SaaSKit ships with these foundational features that every SaaS needs:
+[Deno SaaSKit](https://deno.com/saaskit) is an open sourced, highly performant template for building your SaaS quickly and easily.
+This template ships with these foundational features that every SaaS needs:

 - User accounts